shps951023/Trace-Dapper.NET-Source-Code/README.md

 }
 ```

-The advantage of the Reflection version is the code `simple`, but it has the following problems
+The advantage of the Reflection version is that the code is `simple`, but it has the following problems

-1. The property query should not be repeated.
-If it is not used, it should be ignored.
+1. The attribute query should not be repeated, and it should be ignored if it is not used.
 Example: If the class has N properties, SQL means to query 3 fields, and the ORM PropertyInfo foreach N times is not 3 times each time.
-And Dapper specially optimized this logic in Emit IL: `「Check how much you use, not waste」` (explained after this paragraph ).
+And Dapper specially optimized this logic in Emit IL: `「Check how much you use, not waste」`.
    ![image](https://user-images.githubusercontent.com/12729184/101120154-dcbe1000-3627-11eb-8e1b-79a6e3777dbc.png)

 2. Efficiency issues:

-- The reflection efficiency will be slower.
-After this point, the solution will be introduced: `「Key Cache + Dynamic Create Method」` exchange space for time.
+- The reflection efficiency will be slower.  the solution will be introduced later: `「Key Cache + Dynamic Create Method」` exchange space for time.

 - Using the string Key value will call more `GetOrdinal` methods, you can check the official MSDN explanation `its efficiency is worse than Index value` .

   ![image](https://user-images.githubusercontent.com/12729184/101120383-75549000-3628-11eb-9c8b-be3c3e654c46.png)

-## Principle of Strongly Typed Mapping Part3: The important concept of dynamic create method "result inversion code" optimizes efficiency
+## Principle of Strongly Typed Mapping Part3: The important concept of dynamic create method "code from  result" optimizes efficiency

 Then use Expression to solve the Reflection version problem, mainly using Expression features: `「Methods can be dynamically created during Runtime」` to solve the problem.

 Before this, we need to have an important concept: `「Reverse the most concise code from the result」` optimizing efficiency.
 For example: In the past, a classic topic of "printing regular triangle stars'' when learning a program to make a regular triangle of length 3, the common practice would be loop + recursion the way